-➤ Conducts interviews with clients, family members, and others in their home, in the office, or via telephone to assess the basic social, physical, and mental needs of clients and obtain health information in order to identify and provide social services.
+- •> Conducts interviews with clients, family members, and others in their home, in the office, or via telephone to assess the basic social, physical, and mental needs of clients and obtain health information in order to identify and provide social services. - Performs case studiesmanagement of moderate difficulty and evaluates individual and family case information to assess the safety of children and adults; determines appropriate types and methods of treatment-. - Assesses reports of suspected abuse; may be required to work on-call; may provide information to law enforcement or district attorneys-. - Makes home visits in connection with casework assignments. - Counsels or supports clients with complex or specialized needs; provides crisis intervention. - •> Develops and carries out culturally sensitive non-complex to moderate treatment plans for an assigned caseload in conformance with agencyAgency, state, and federal requirements; assists clients and family members to develop strategies to accomplish case plan goals. - Refers clients to other staff members, or to community resources for direct and intensive services and specialized counseling as necessary; advocates on the clients' behalf for most appropriate services including enabling services. - Assists applicants and recipients in utilizing available resources - Provides self-help information, education, and services; works with clients and caregivers to develop and improve caregiving and independent living skills. - Interprets and evaluates policies, rules, and regulations of the agency, and various reports to applicants, clients, and others within the scope of their responsibility. - Makes home visits in connection with casework assignments - Prepares and maintains case records and databases; communicates decisions, timelines, recommendations, and case plans to clients, families, and service providers. - May testify in court. - > May be assigned to specialized functions.

-- ➤ Performs case management of moderate difficulty and evaluates individual and family case information to assess the safety of children and adults; determines appropriate types and methods of treatment. - Assesses reports of suspected abuse; may be required to work on-call; may provide information to law enforcement or district attorneys. - Makes home visits in connection with casework assignments. - > Counsels or supports clients with complex or specialized needs; provides crisis intervention. - Develops and carries out culturally sensitive non-complex to moderate treatment plans for an assigned caseload in conformance with Agency, state, and federal requirements; assists clients and family members to develop strategies to accomplish case plan goals. - Refers clients to other staff members or to community resources for direct and intensive services and specialized counseling as necessary; advocates on the clients' behalf for most appropriate services including enabling services. - Provides self-help information, education, and services; works with clients and caregivers to develop and improve caregiving and independent living skills. - > Interprets and evaluates policies, rules, regulations, and various reports to applicants, clients, and others within the scope of their responsibility. - Prepares and maintains case records and databases; communicates decisions, timelines, recommendations, and case plans to clients, families, and service providers. - May testify in court. - May be assigned to specialized functions. - Participates in in-service training and other staff development activities to increase knowledge of the social work processes and achieve technical competence. - Receives casework consultation from professionally trained staff members. - > Provides community outreach for various Agency programs. - > Performs related duties as assigned.
+- Participates in in-service training and other staff development activities to increase knowledge of the social work processes and achieve technical competence. - Receives casework consultation from professionally trained staff members. - Provides community outreach for various agency Agency programs. - Maintains client confidentiality; performs all duties in conformance with the National Association of Social Workers (NASW) Code of Ethics - Performs related duties as assigned.